marcinczenko/gregorian-gerwen/README.md

 If it does not succeed, try again (and again - a couple of times).
 Then try `yarn dev` again.

-If all this does not help, try to rename the `content/home.mdx` and try the above steps again.

 To our best knowledge the problem is with MDX, or maybe the way it is integrated with Gatsby.
 In the future we do plan to make Confluenza Gatsby-free, maybe MDX-free.

 Please get in touch if you still face problems.